Adil-Iqbal/cypress-book/introduction.md

 	* Begin writing your own tests with some confidence.

 2. After reading **The Advanced** unit, you should be able to:
-	* Compose complex tests for enterprise
+	* Build complex app state across multiple tests.
+	* Reset app state prior to every test run
 <!--stackedit_data:
-eyJoaXN0b3J5IjpbLTIxMTMyNTEzNjBdfQ==
+eyJoaXN0b3J5IjpbMTA0MTMzNjIzOV19
 -->